oliveirajv/online-chat/README.md

-# Oline chat.
+# Online chat.

-  I use Firebase as server
+  I use Firebase as server.

 - [x] Authentication with Facebook.
 - [x] Authentication with e-mail and password.